Watertown Athletics: History

-The Watertown Athletics finished with a record of 58–71, placing 5th in the 1949 Border League.
+The Watertown Athletics finished with a record of 58–71, placing fifth in the 1949 Border League.
 Playing under manager Franklin Heller, the Athletics did not qualify for the playoffs.
 Their 1949 attendance was 61,026, averaging 946 per game.

 The 1950 Watertown Athletics returned to the playoffs, led again by manager Franklin Heller.
-The Athletics placed 4th, with a 60–68 record in the Border League regular season standings, qualifying for the playoffs.
-In the playoffs, the Athletics fell in the first round of playoffs.
-The Ogdensburg Maples defeated the Watertown Athletics 4 games to 1.
+The Athletics placed fourth, with a 60–68 record in the Border League regular season standings.
+In the playoffs, the Athletics fell in the first round, as the Ogdensburg Maples defeated the Watertown 4 games to 1.
 The Athletics had a total season attendance of 65,329, an average of 1,021 per game.

 The Watertown Athletics folded midway through the 1951 season.
 On July 1, 1951, with a 22–30 record under manager Bob Shawkey, the Watertown franchise folded.> The season attendance to that date was 18,055, an average of 694.
 The Border League folded permanently on July 10, 1951.

-Watertown next hosted another professional baseball team when the Watertown Pirates joined the New York-Penn League in 1983.
-Today, a summer collegiate baseball team, the Watertown Rapids, play as members of the Perfect Game Collegiate Baseball League.
+Watertown next hosted minor league baseball when the 1983 Watertown Pirates became members of the New York-Penn League.
+Today, the "Watertown Rapids," a summer collegiate baseball team, play as members of the Perfect Game Collegiate Baseball League.